wbamberg/idl-reference/docs/mozIStorageConnection.md

 (XXX at some point in the future it will check if the schema is
 the same as what is specified, but that doesn't happen currently.)

-@param aTableName
-       The table name to be created, consisting of [A-Za-z0-9_], and
-       beginning with a letter.
-@param aTableSchema
-       The schema of the table; what would normally go between the parens
-       in a CREATE TABLE statement: e.g., "foo  INTEGER, bar STRING".

 @throws NS_ERROR_FAILURE
         If the table already exists or could not be created for any other